 Largely self-taught, Van Gogh gained his footing as an artist by zealously copying prints and studying nineteenth-century drawing manuals and lesson books, such as Charles Bargue’s Exercises au fusain and cours de dessin.
 He felt that it was necessary to master black and white before working with color, and first concentrated on learning the rudiments of figure drawing and rendering landscapes in correct perspective.
 In 1882, he moved from his parents’ home in Etten to the Hague, where he received some formal instruction from his cousin, Anton Mauve, a leading Hague School artist.
 That same year, he executed his first independent works in watercolor and ventured into oil painting; he also enjoyed his first earnings as an artist: his uncle, the art dealer C. M. Van Gogh, commissioned two sets of drawings of Hague townscapes for which Van Gogh chose to depict such everyday sites as views of the railway station, gasworks, and nursery gardens (1972.118.281).

 Van Gogh’s admiration for the Barbizon artists, in particular Jean-François Millet, influenced his decision to paint rural life.
-In the winter of 188485, while living with his parents in Nuenen, he painted more than forty studies of peasant heads, which culminated in his first multifigured, large-scale composition (The Potato Eaters, Van Gogh Museum, Amsterdam); in this gritty portrayal of a peasant family at mealtime, Van Gogh wrote that he sought to express that they "used the same hands with which they now take food from the plate to dig the earth."
+In the winter of 1884–85, while living with his parents in Nuenen, he painted more than forty studies of peasant heads, which culminated in his first multifigured, large-scale composition (The Potato Eaters, Van Gogh Museum, Amsterdam); in this gritty portrayal of a peasant family at mealtime, Van Gogh wrote that he sought to express that they “have tilled the earth themselves with the same hands they are putting in the dish.”
 Its dark palette and coarse application of paint typify works from the artist’s Nuenen period (67.187.70b, 1984.393).

 Fearing another breakdown, Van Gogh voluntarily entered the asylum at nearby Saint-Rémy in May 1889, where, over the course of the next year, he painted some 150 canvases.
 His initial confinement to the grounds of the hospital is reflected in his imagery, from his depictions of its corridors (48.190.2) to the irises and lilacs of its walled garden, visible from the window of the spare room he was allotted to use as a studio.
-Venturing beyond the grounds of the hospital, he painted the surrounding countryside, especially its olive groves (1998.325.1) and cypresses, which he saw as "characteristic of Provence."
+Venturing beyond the grounds of the hospital, he painted the surrounding countryside, devoting series to its olive groves (1998.325.1) and cypresses, which he saw as characteristic of Provence.
 In June, he produced two paintings of cypresses, rendered in thick, impastoed layers of paint (49.30; Cypresses, Kröller-Müller Museum, Otterlo), likening the form of a cypress to an Egyptian obelisk in a letter to his brother Theo.
 These evocative trees figure prominently in a landscape, produced the same month (1993.132).
-In this work, the wheat fieldsun-drenched and undulating in the wind—was to represent "extreme heat".
+Van Gogh regarded this work, with its sun-drenched wheat field undulating in the wind, as one of his “best” summer canvases.
 At Saint-Rémy, he also painted copies of works by such artists as Delacroix, Rembrandt, and Millet, using black-and-white photographs and prints.
-In fall and winter 188990, he executed twenty-one copies after Millet (64.165.2); he described his copies as “interpretations” or "improvisations," comparing his role as an artist to that of a musician playing music written by another composer.
+In fall and winter 1889–90, he executed twenty-one copies after Millet (64.165.2); he described his copies as “interpretations” or “translations,” comparing his role as an artist to that of a musician playing music written by another composer.
 During his last week at the asylum, he extended his repertoire of still life by painting four bouquets of Irises (58.187) and Roses (1993.400.5) as a final series comparable to the Sunflower decoration he made earlier in Arles.